 In years past, juvenile offenders possessed the right to petition for an expungement if they were eligible to do so.
 Eligibility requirements dictated a waiting period that could range between one and five years.
 Fortunately for juvenile offenders, Colorado law has changed in their favor.
 Currently, the court system may automatically expunge records that meet certain situational requirements.

-A record may be expunged in causes where the juvenile was not found guilty during the court trial or the case was dismissed.
-Additionally, if the offender has completed a sentence for a petty offense, drug petty offense, or a class 2 or 3 misdemeanor, records may be eligible for automatic expungement.
+A record may be expunged in cases where the juvenile was not found guilty during the court trial or the case was dismissed.
+Additionally, if the offender has completed a sentence for a petty offense, drug petty offense, or a class 2 or 3 misdemeanors, records may be eligible for automatic expungement.
 Level 1 or 2 drug offenses that did not involve a sex offense or domestic violence offenses will also qualify for expungement.

 The good news is once a Juvenile record has been expunged, the person is legally able to claim that they have no juvenile record.
-They no longer have to acknowledge any of their past record.
+They no longer have to acknowledge any of their past records.
 Information regarding prior arrests, charges, convictions, or sentences in correlation with any expunged records can legally be denied by the person.